FAQs about the S.A.M. tool

 Why was the S.A.M. tool created?

 The S.A.M.
 Tool was designed in the Fall of 2023 by RMI in response to a need for an alternative to the traditional manual, time-consuming (and often tedious!) options for carrying out stakeholder analysis and mapping — a critical element of stakeholder management.
-This element is especially important in the context of hundreds of millions of dollars of Justice-40 Initiative-covered federal grants that require inclusive and meaningful community engagement, as well as developing and implementing community benefit plans (CBPs) to ensure that 40 percent of the overall benefits of certain federal climate, clean energy, affordable and sustainable housing, and other investments flow to disadvantaged communities that have been historically marginalized by underinvestment and overburdened by pollution.
+This element is especially important in the context of hundreds of clean energy and infrastructure projects that will conduct community engagement as part of seeking the “social license” to develop and deploy projects in host communities around the U.S. and around the world.

-Key decision makers across stakeholder groups have all spoken to the challenge of efficiently conducting stakeholder analysis and mapping, often done by manually updating massive spreadsheets (which can become unwieldy, and may be complicated to update easily across the entire set of stakeholders when the relationship(s) of one or more stakeholders changes) and/or commercial stakeholder mapping tools, which are not tailored to track, analyze, and map the specific types of stakeholders in clean energy and infrastructure projects (e.g., utilities, regulators, fenceline communities etc.).
+Key decision makers from developers and investors, to community leaders and policymakers, have all expressed experiencing challenges in efficiently conducting stakeholder analysis and mapping, which is traditionally done by manually updating massive spreadsheets (which can become unwieldy, and may be complicated to update easily across the entire set of stakeholders when relationship(s) change in real-time).

 What does the S.A.M. tool do?

-The concept for S.A.M. was first published in a 2024 RMI report, Delivering Equitable and Meaningful Community Benefits via Clean Hydrogen Hubs, which was launched virtually on February 1.
+The concept for S.A.M. was first published in a 2024 RMI report, Delivering Equitable and Meaningful Community Benefits via Clean Hydrogen Hubs, which was launched virtually on February 1,2024.

 S.A.M. offers preset options for selecting categories of stakeholders (pre-set as primary, secondary, tertiary, or quaternary types as defined by the author of the tool).
 The tool allows users to allocate relationship types based on their own research and understanding of the historical and local context underlying stakeholder relationships.